Looker supports IBM’s DB2 for Linux/UNIX/Windows (LUW), which is discussed by IBM on this IBM Knowledge Center page.

 Looker also supports IBM’s DB2 on AS400, as described on this documentation page, and connecting to a DB2 Warehouse on Cloud (dashDB), as described on the IBM DB2 Warehouse on Cloud (dashDB) documentation page.

-To configure a LUW DB2 database for Looker, you need administrator privileges on your DB2 database.
+To configure an IBM DB2 for LUW database with Looker, you need administrator privileges on your IBM DB2 database.
 Then:

 - Set up one or two accounts for Looker

 - Create a procedure to terminate select queries